benhenshaw/rhythm/doc/final.md

 **To tailor every aspect of the code to the design of the game.** This point is my personal rally against the widespread practices of building generic code.
 In the final iteration of the project, I feel that there are few aspects of the code base that do not serve their purpose simply and succinctly, and so am pleased with the results.

 **To produce a good quality piece of software.** This goal stated some concrete objectives.
 Firstly, hitting a frame-rate target of 60FPS: this was done successfully.
 Secondly, playing audio without hitches or dropped samples: also successful.
-Finally, to respond to input within 10ms; this objective was is harder to test.
-Since input is handled within the frame in which it was detected, I can be sure that my own code responds to this detection within this time -- taking my laptop hardware as an example, hitting an average frame-rate of 380FPS means an average frame time of 2.6ms, which is well below 10ms.
-Having a numerical target was simply a way of striving for responsive input, but I am not certain that I have achieved this.
-I have a suspicion that the latency, while low, is not constant, and this has an affect on the player's ability to use the inputs in rhythmic ways.
+Finally, to respond to input within 10ms: this objective was is harder to test.
+Since input is handled within the frame in which it was detected, I can be sure that my own code responds to this detection within this time.
+Taking my laptop hardware as an example, hitting an average frame-rate of 380FPS means an average frame duration time of 2.6ms, which is well below 10ms.
+It is possible that there is some amount of delay incurred by the operating system's handling of the input, or the hardware itself, and so the time between depression of a button and output from the game may be longer than 10ms.

 **To learn about many areas of game development, and document them.** This is the overarching goal for the project.
 Being an undergraduate dissertation, I feel that learning is the true outcome to strive for.
 There are many techniques that I studied intensively in order to produce this project, including memory allocation, 2D rendering, file management, game-play programming, input handling, and more.
-When I look over the code base, I can see the ways in which I have improved as a games programmer.
-I have a strong understanding of the processes going on in the code.
+When I look over the code base, I can see the ways in which I have improved as a games programmer, and I have a strong understanding of the processes going on in the code.
 To understand how video games work; this was my true goal when starting this degree.

 \newpage